 Package name Remarks

 alsa-lib -

 audit-libs -

-Package name Remarks

 bzip2-libs Required when using pgBackRest.

 cyrus-sasl-lib -

 pcp-system-tools Required when using parallel scan.

 gdb Required when using pgx_fjqssinf command.

 glibc -

 iputils Required for Mirroring Controller.

 libnsl2 -

 libicu Provides collation support.
 Install 67.x.

 libgcc -

 libmemcached-awesome Required when using Pgpool-II.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

 libzstd -

-llvm Versions 17.0.x, 16.0.x, or 15.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
+llvm Versions 19.0.x, 18.0.x, 17.0.x, 16.0.x, or 15.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).

-Install the package that contains libLLVM-17.so,llibLLVM-16.so, or llibLLVM-15.so.
+Install the package that contains libLLVM-19.so,llibLLVM-18.so,libLLVM-17.so,llibLLVM-16.so, or llibLLVM-15.so.

 For example, version 17.0.x of "llvm-libs" published with Application Streams includes libLLVM-17.so.

 By default, version 17.0.x is used.

 If you use a version other than 17.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.

 For example, use llvmjit-vsn16 when using version 16.0.x.
 Fujitsu Enterprise Postgres is configured to use runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 If you turn off the jit parameter, you do not need to install llvm.

 If the jit parameter is on and llvm is not installed, an error may occur during SQL execution.
 For more information about runtime compilation, see "Just-in-Time Compilation (JIT) " in the PostgreSQL Documentation.

 lz4-libs -

 ncurses-libs -

 net-tools -

 nss-softokn-freebl -

 pam Required when using PAM authentication.

+Package name Remarks

 perl-libs Required when using PL/Perl.
 Install 5.32.

 protobuf-c Required if using the Transparent Data Encryption feature when using a key management system as a keystore.
 Install 1.3.3.

-python3 Required when using PL/Python based on Python 3.
-Install 3.9.x.

-Package name Remarks
+python3 If you want to use PL/Python based on the Python 3 language, install 3.9.x.
+If you want to use semantic text search and automatic vectorization, install 3.11.x.
+If you want to take advantage of both PL/python features as well as semantic text search and automatic vectorization, install 3.11.x.

 rsync Required when using Pgpool-II.

 sysstat Required when using pgx_fjqssinf command.
 Set up the sar command after installation.

 libselinux Required for sepgsql.

 tcl Required when using PL/Tcl.
 Install 8.6.

 unzip -

 xz-libs -

 zlib -

 java-1.8.0-openjdk Required when using the database multiplexing and WebAdmin.

-Use build 1.8.0.322.b06 or later for ppc64le architecture.
+2.1.1.3 Packages Required for SLES 15

-- The following packages are required for operations on SLES 15.
+The following packages are required for operations on SLES 15.